Admission and Application

 to the Office of Enrollment Services (Graduate Admissions Office).

 Admission of international students is considered on an individual basis by the Office of Enrollment Services (Graduate Admissions Office) and by the appropriate Graduate Coordinator or Graduate/Faculty Advisor, with final determination made by the Graduate Dean.
 International students must meet all University and departmental requirements for Degree Status.
+Please consult the university page for International Student Applicants for more information on University requirements.

 In addition, international students must submit to the Graduate Admissions Office the following: